Maximize ROI for the holidays: 3 rules for an effective multichannel strategy

 Last year marked a milestone for mobile shopping during the holidays, but the numbers ultimately proved that the key to success is being multichannel-ready.
-According to a recent report by IBM, while 47% of overall 2014 holiday shopping-related traffic was via mobile, 75% of sales were still through desktops.
+According to latest reports, while 54% of overall 2018 holiday shopping-related traffic was via mobile, 60% of sales were still through desktops.
+Although sales are still dominated by desktops, mobile purchasing is increasing each year.

 Another reason merchants must focus on multichannel: eCommerce consumers’ attention spans are now shorter than ever.
-Between 2013 and 2014, average session length dipped 10%, bounce rates bumped up 10%, and shopping cart abandonment rates showed a 4% increase.
+Between 2016 and 2017, average session length dipped 33%, and bounce rates bumped up 3%.

 1. Consistency across channels is key.